DBSE-teaching/isee2018-Codefathers/docs/_posts/2018-04-16-team-presentation.md

 We consist of 4 people and the sole reason we ended up together, was that it just happened that we sat next each other in the first lecture.
 ![Members image]({{site.baseurl}}/images/members.png "Our members profile")

 * **Ejas Nazeerutheen**.
 He is coming from South india.
-He has done his Masters in Chemical and Energy Engineering.Before that, he worked as an business intelligence analyst in Infosys, an IT giant, in India, therefore he is not just experienced with Java but also with dealing with clients and gathering information about requirements.
+He has done his Masters in Chemical and Energy Engineering.Before gthat, he worked as an business intelligence analyst in Infosys, an IT giant, in India, therefore he is not just experienced with Java but also with dealing with clients and gathering information about requirements.
 He hopes that he will be able to improve his skills in project management using the Scrum principle, and to dive into Android Development.

 * **Ilias Merentitis**.
 A Greek Erasmus stundent.
 He is in the fourth year of his Barchelor studies in Informatics.
 His main interest is android application development.
 He is fascinated with how much somebody can do with such a small device.
 He has some experience with android studio, and android programing with java.
 He hopes that this project will help him develop his existing skills further, and to catch up with new modern technologies.